 Do you think they'd agree these conditions are fair?
-Probably, they would.
+They probably would.
 Of course, this doesn't mean equity is not fair.
 It does, however, mean that fairness is a multifaceted, nuanced concept, and there is more to it than just equity.

 These are not just semantics.
 If most people's primary definition of fairness is something other than equity (when defined as equality of outcomes), it is probably not wise to declare their definition of fairness invalid.
 As an example of real-world dangers of these kinds of clichés, we might consider "defund the police."
-Surveys from the summer of 2020 show that a rather small percentage of people (around 15% to 25%) supported abolishment of the police.
-However, a dogmatic framing of "defunding" impeded or even prevented productive conversations about practical opportunities for more cost-effective ways than traditional law enforcement to achieve certain public safety goals.
-In the same way, a dogmatic approach to budgeting for equity that seeks to enshrine one definition of equity (equality of outcomes) as the sole definition of fairness risks marginalizing other more widely held views of fairness and thereby sowing the seeds of divisiveness, which will hamper effective budget deliberations.
+Surveys from the summer of 2020 show that a rather small percentage of people (around 15 percent to 25 percent) supported abolishing the police entirely.
+5 But a dogmatic framing of "defunding" impeded or even prevented productive conversations about practical opportunities for more cost-effective ways than traditional law enforcement to achieve certain public safety goals.
+In the same way, a dogmatic approach to budgeting for equity that seeks to enshrine one definition of equity (equality of outcomes) as the sole definition of fairness risks marginalizing other, more widely held views of fairness and thereby sowing the seeds of divisiveness, which will hamper effective budget deliberations.